-Wetland Birds Survey Publications
+Wetland Birds Survey publications and results

 WeBS Annual Report

 National waterbird monitoring started in 1947, and reports in various guises have been produced covering every year since then, containing population changes and other results from the scheme.
 Annual reports for every year back to 1969/70 can be downloaded, plus a selection of National Wildfowl Counts reports from the 1940s and 1950s.

 Today the WeBS annual report Waterbirds in the UK is published each spring and comprises a summary report and statistics, maps and plots accessible through an online interface.